Skip to main content

 • Creates thousands of jobs regionally with further development of wind and solar infrastructure.

-• Helps sustain and support endangered Southern Resident Orcas.
+• Allows recovery of critically endangered Southern Resident Orcas.

 • Helps ensure we meet Treaty obligations to Native American Tribes in the Columbia-Snake Basin.